wilsonfrantine/ggbeast/README.md

 ## Customizing it

 As any other ggplot2 object, you can customize it wherever you want.
-To see how to change specificities as time scales, Ne scales and how to plot many ebsp runs, please take a look on this vignette:
+To see how to change specificities as time scales, Ne scales and how to plot many ebsp runs, please take a look at [this vignette](https://wilsonfrantine.github.io/ggbeast/vignette/using_ggbeast)

+or open it in your R.

 ```{r}
 vignette("using_ggbeast")